 Still, despite the day-to-day hurdles that take up so much time and attention, our government traditionally has found many ways to support small business and foster growth.
-Here’s a list of the ways, large and small, that local, state, and federal government work to help your business.
+Here’s a list of the ways, large and small, that local, state, and federal government work to help your small business.

 Some local governments will take direct measures to help small businesses in their area, such as offering low interest loans so that business owners can upgrade the facades and exteriors of their stores, increase their energy efficiency, and more.
 Check with your local government office to see what kinds of assistance services are available.

 Also, if you haven’t already looked into your local Small Business Administration site or office, you may be missing resources the U.S. government offers on a local level to assist small businesses and help them thrive.
 The SBA has an office in most of the cities in the U.S. — you can find the one closest to you on the website — and your regional office can provide you with help navigating relevant business laws, as well as guidance and direction on topics like local incubators, financing programs, and nearby networking events.